-MUS 123 INTRO TO MUSIC FUNDAMENTALS (2 CR)
+INTRO TO MUSIC FUNDAMENTALS (2 CR)

 This course is designed to present the fundamentals of music theory to students who have no previous background or training in that subject.
-Students will receive detailed instruction in naming notes; building intervals, scales and cords; and correlating these skills to the keyboard.
+Students will receive detailed instruction in naming notes; scales and chords; building intervals; and correlating these skills to the keyboard.
 2 hrs./wk.